Help us match you with local pros in your area

 Always get HVAC quotes in writing before work begins.
 A comprehensive quote will cover costs for both materials and labor.
 Ensure that you agree to all terms before signing the contract.

 Normally, you should have your HVAC system inspected twice a year.
 After that inspection, your HVAC technician will tell you what services are required.
 You should also have an inspection if you start to notice any issues, such as unusual smells, leaks, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+If your home has ductwork, it should be serviced every few years.

 The best times of the year to have an HVAC inspection are the spring and fall.
-Technicians are generally less busy during these times, making it easier to get an appointment.
+Technicians tend to be less busy during these times, making it easier to get an appointment.
 This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any door or window leaks to help keep cool air in.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any door or window leaks to help keep cool air in.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 There are several ways you can make your HVAC system more energy-efficient: